loroldoesmath/intro-to-ML/README.md

 ## Sources
 Sources and further readings for specific concepts are included at the end each notebook.

-This course is based off of _Introduction to Machine Learning_ by Muller and Guido.
+This course is based on _Introduction to Machine Learning_ by Muller and Guido.